 The only thing more exhausting than doing grocery every month is waiting in long queues to get to the cashier and clear payments.
 Right?
-Well, this isn’t something to worry about anymore because store with self checkout lanes are here to save your day!
-You can use store app to scan the products, see the bill and pay online without any employee help.
+Well, this isn’t something to worry about anymore because stores with self-checkout lanes are here to save your day!
+You can use the store app to scan the products, see the bill and pay online without any employee help.

 Are There Stores With Self Checkout Lanes?